scipenai/mini-claude-code/README.md

 ### Adding New Tools

-To add a new tool to the agent:
+To add a new tool to the assistant:

 1. Create a new file in the `src/tools/` directory
-2. Implement the tool function
+2. Implement the tool functionality
 3. Add the tool definition to `src/tools/tools.ts`
 4. Update the dispatcher in `src/tools/dispatcher.ts` to handle the new tool